browserengineering/book/book/graphics.md

 Here, `drawScreen` draws the various widgets, `pendingEvent` asks the desktop environment for recent mouse clicks or key presses, and `handleEvent` calls into library user code in response to that event.
-This *event loop* pattern is common in many applications, from web browsers to video games.
+This *event loop*\index{event loop} pattern is common in many applications, from web browsers to video games.
 A simple window does not need much event handling (it ignores all events) or much drawing (it is a uniform white or gray).
 But in more complex graphical applications the event loop pattern makes sure that all events are eventually handled and the